Ph.D., University of Georgia, 1980

 Theodosius Dobzhansky Prize, International Society for the Study of Evolution

 Fellow of the American Association for the Advancement of Science

-We are investigating the evolutionary genetic changes underlying the unique morphology and physiology of the giraffe.
+Genetic changes underlying the unique morphology and physiology of the giraffe.
 We have sequenced the giraffe genome as well as a closely related species okapi, which lacks giraffe unique morphology and turbocharged cardiovascular system.
-By using comparative genome analysis we have identified candidate genes that we propose underlies giraffe long neck and legs and associated cardiovascular adaptations.
+By using comparative genome analysis, we have identified candidate genes that we propose underlies giraffe’s long neck and legs and associated cardiovascular adaptations.
 Current studies are focused on testing the function of these genetic changes as related to giraffe's unique adaptations.
-Giraffe and African elephants have experienced massive declines in Africa due to poaching, and in support of their conservation we are investigating the population and ecological genetics of the Masai giraffe and the African savannah elephant in Tanzania.